 Tierra del Fuego National Park is a huge park – more than 630 square km, that extends from the Beagle Channel to Fagnano Lake (also called Cami Lake).
 However, only 200 hectares are open to the public, on the southern side of the park.

 This is probably the most touristy place to visit in Ushuaia Patagonia, yet a must see because it simply is marvelous.
 Here you’ll find the typical vegetation of this part of the world, and various species of animals and birds, including guanacos, grey and red foxes, seagulls, cormorants, albatross, and even kelp goose.

 Tierra del Fuego National Park is where Ruta 3 (which basically is the Pan-American) finishes, right in Lapataia Bay.
 The view from the bay is stunning, but you’ll get an even better view if you walk up to the Mirador Lapataia, following the trail that goes through the forest.
 Another must see is the Acigami Lake, and the Southernmost Post Office – a tiny post office that has been run by the same man for decades.

 Speaking of trails, inside Tierra del Fuego National Park you’ll find a series of easy to medium difficulty hiking trails – hiking is one of the nicest things to do in Ushuaia Patagonia (more about the hikes below).

 Practical information about Tierra del Fuego National Park

-It currently costs $490 Argentinian Pesos (ARS) to enter Tierra del Fuego National Park.
-That is little over $12 USD at the current exchange rate.
+It currently costs $560 Argentinian Pesos (ARS) to enter Tierra del Fuego National Park.
+That is less than $8 USD at the current exchange rate.

 Getting to Tierra del Fuego National Park

 There are regular buses that connect Ushuaia to Tierra del Fuego National Park.
 They leave regularly from the bus station located at the corner between Maipú and Juana Faidul, in front of the gas station.
 Make sure to ask for the pick up times to get back to town.

 Another way to get to the national park is by riding the Fin del Mundo train, but keep in mind the station from where this leaves, at regular hours, is located 8 km west of the city and you’ll need a taxi to get there.